Baz07/urlShort/README.md

 [Go to App!](https://shortner-project.herokuapp.com/)

 ## Requirements/ Expected Functionality

+### Functional Requirments:
 The expected features and supported capabilities will be as follows:
 1. A user can supply a url that they want shortened, and then after submitting it they will receive a short url which includes the base url and the hash/short value.
 2. On a separate page a user can submit a url they want shortened and the hash/short value they want for it, if it is already taken, let the user know.
 3. A user should be able to hit one of the provided short urls and be redirected to the original url.

+### Non Functional Requirments:
+1. HA (High Availabiltiy) to ensure URL redirection shouldn't fail at any instance.
+2. Real time URL Redirection (No Latency)
+3. For multiple users accessing the same URL, they all should get the same URL.
+This will improve API Response Time and requires less storage in DB.
+[This requirment can be changed according to client since in some situations for multiple users, they might ask to give different short URLs for same long URL]

 ## Project Architecture:
 - As per above mentioned requirements, I have created 2 independent services for requirement point 1 and point 2.
 - "tinyURLapp" Folder contains the Django App for Requirement 1
 - "customURLapp" Folder contains the Django App for Requirement 2
+- Logic to create short URLs is present inside "tinyURLapp" folder

+#### Logic to create Short URLs:
+1. My Approach: Assign a unique id to a valid user provided long URL and encoded the id using base64 conversion to generate short/hash value for Short URL.
+2. Alternative Approach: We can use Hash Function like MD5 or SHA256 to generate a unique hash of user provided long URL.
+One problem with this approach is to deal with collisions.
+3. Naive Approach: Use "random" and "strings" to randomly generate a new short value and append it with base URL.

 #### Advantage of creating 2 independent applications as opposed to creating 1 single application:
 1. You can use each application in any other project [Code Reusability achieved]